microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

             }
         }

+..  data:: UI_FileEmbed

+    The UI_FileEmbed message is posted when the user activates the *Embed* UI in Office Online.
+The host should use this message to trigger the creation of a :term:`HostEmbeddedViewUrl`, which the host then passes back to the WOPI client using the :js:data:`CanEmbed` message.

+    To send this message, the :term:`FileEmbedCommandPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``, and :term:`FileEmbedCommandUrl` must be provided.
+Otherwise |wac| will not send this message.

+    |wac| will also not send the message if a :term:`HostEmbeddedViewUrl` is provided in the :ref:`CheckFileInfo`
+    response.
+In this case, since a :term:`HostEmbeddedViewUrl` is already provided, there is no need to retrieve it from the host via PostMessage.
+See :ref:`embedding` for more details.

+    ..  attribute:: Values
+        :noindex:

+        :ref:`Common values <outgoing postmessage common values>` only.

+    ..  rubric:: Example Message:

+    ..  code-block:: JSON

+        {
+            "MessageId": "UI_FileEmbed",
+            "SendTime": 1329014075000,
+            "Values": {
+                "wdUserSession": "3692f636-2add-4b64-8180-42e9411c4984",
+                "ui-language": "en-us"
+            }
+        }

 ..  data:: UI_FileVersions

     The UI_FileVersions message is posted when the user activates the :guilabel:`Previous Versions` UI in |wac|.
 The